‘It’s Broken’: Fears Grow About Strength of US Voting System

 The challenges have led to extraordinarily long lines, particularly in urban areas.

-The final Las Vegas voter wasn't able to cast a ballot until 3 a.m.
-Wednesday, eight hours after polls were supposed to close.
+The final Las Vegas voter wasn't able to cast a ballot until almost 2:30 a.m.
+Wednesday, 7 1/2 hours after polls were supposed to close.
 Some Atlanta voters brought lawn chairs to wait in lines that exceeded five hours.

 Wait times of two hours or more were reported in recent weeks across Philadelphia, Milwaukee and Washington, D.C.